-Teams may not have contact with subject company corporate executives or board members for the purposes of the CFA Institute Research Challenge other than during the informational session (described in the following text) and the one permitted follow-up communication.
+Teams may not have contact with subject company corporate executives or board members for the purposes of the CFA Institute Research Challenge other than during the informational session (described in the following text) and one permitted follow-up communication.

 - a.
 The subject company may provide teams with an informational session.
-The informational session may include a question and answer (Q&A) session during which time teams may pose questions to the subject company and the subject company may respond. - b.
+The informational session may include a question and answer (Q&A) period during which time teams may pose questions to the subject company and the subject company may respond. - b.
 If the subject company agrees, teams may have one follow-up communication with the subject company prior to the local final.
 This follow-up communication must be organized by the local host and the contact must be confined to those corporate officers who normally interact with investors, such as investor relations officers, CEOs, or chief financial officers. - c.
 Teams may not contact subject company corporate executives for the purposes of the CFA Institute Research Challenge other than the informational session, the Q&A session, and the one permitted follow-up communication. - d.
 Teams are permitted to interact with the company as a member of the general public (e.g., teams may dine in a restaurant that is a subject company or take a tour of the subject company if it is publicly available). - e.
 Teams may contact the subject company's customers, competitors, former employees, and suppliers in conducting research, including surveys.
 Contacted individuals should not be known to have ever been employed as an investment management professional.
-Each team member must identify him/herself as a student and disclose his/her participation in the CFA Institute Research Challenge. - f.
+Each team member must identify themselves as a student and disclose their participation in the CFA Institute Research Challenge. - f.
 Prior to contacting the subject company, its customers, competitors, former employees, or suppliers, the team must submit its questions to the faculty advisor or industry mentor.
-The faculty advisor or industry mentor must participate in each communication but only for the purpose of ensuring that no - 4.
-Information provided by the subject company in the informational session and/or any permitted follow-up communication.
+The faculty advisor or industry mentor must participate in each communication but only for the purpose of ensuring that no